 Play – Play games that involve brain exercise, like scavenger hunt.
 Ask your child questions like, “How many things in the room are blue?” and, “How many objects start with the letter T?”
 Teach them to be aware of the environment and to connect similar things.
 Change things up by using letters, colors and shapes.

 Engage – Continue to make chores fun.
 When you’re doing laundry, ask them to sort clothes by color – then ask them to sort them by pattern and by size.
 Changing the rules helps them think flexibly and spark creativity.
 When you’re cooking, let them build an instrument using a plastic container with keys and spoons inside.
+Music activities with toddlers helps them learn.
 Create a rhythm and ask them to copy.
 Ask them to create a beat and dance to their tunes!

 Discover – Let your child taste a few grains of salt and sugar.
 Which one do they like?
 Talk to them about the difference.
 They are learning to explore their senses at this stage.
 So let them experiment!